Databases overview

 __DELETED

-The "__DELETED" column indicates rows that are removed from the Source database.
-In cases of modification, the status is clarified as follows:
+The __DELETED column indicates rows that the Source database removes.
+In cases of modification, the status breaks down as follows:

-- True: indicates that the actual row was deleted from the Source database.
+- True: indicates that the Source database deleted the actual row.

-- False: indicates that the row still exists in the Target warehouse but has been updated.
+- False: indicates that the row still exists in the Target warehouse but Data Integration has updated it.

 - Null: Indicates that the row remains unchanged in the Target warehouse without any updates.